-60.5% of survey respondents do not think that the current land use controls, such as shoreland zoning and site-review ordinances provide enough protection.
-When asked if the Town should consider town wide zoning, 50.0% percent said yes, 40.0% said no and 10% said "other" with additional comments.
+Survey results showed that 62.61 % of respondents feel it is very important and 26.89% feel it is important to keep established businesses and industries in Gouldsboro however, overwhelmingly 90.79% do not support large scale aquaculture leases and operations within Gouldsboro.
+Also, 60.5% of survey respondents do not think that the current land use controls, such as shoreland zoning and site-review ordinances provide enough protection.
+When asked if the Town should consider town wide zoning, the town seems to be divided on this topic with 50.0% percent saying yes, 40.0% saying no and 10% said "other" with additional comments.